 Honor Policy: The University of Virginia Honor Policy is in effect in this class.
-As a student in the course you agree to follow the following principles.
+As a student in the course you also agree to follow the following principles.

-- Unless otherwise specified, the only allowed collaboration for the homeworks and labs is the discussion of ideas; no collaboration is allowed on the exams and lab quizzes. - No code or solutions are to be distributed to other students either electronically (i.e. e-mail) or on paper. - Unless otherwise noted, exams and individual assignments will be pledged that you have neither given nor received unauthorized help. - When there is doubt regarding the honorability of an action, you will ask before doing it. - You are not allowed to describe problems on an exam to a student who has not taken it yet.
-You are not allowed to show exam papers to another student or view another student's exam papers while working on an exam. - You are not allowed to debug your fellow student's homework assignments, but you may help debug your fellow student's labs.
-This will be discussed in more detail once we start getting into writing (and debugging) Java programs.
+- Unless otherwise specified, the only allowed collaboration for the homeworks and labs is the discussion of ideas; no collaboration is allowed on the exams and lab quizzes. - No code or solutions are to be distributed to other students either electronically (i.e. e-mail) or on paper.
+If you are looking at another student's code, you are in violation of this honor policy. - Unless otherwise noted, exams and individual assignments are pledged: you promise that you have neither given nor received unauthorized help. - When there is doubt regarding the honorability of an action, you will ask before doing it. - You are not allowed to describe problems on an exam or quiz to a student who has not taken it yet.
+You are not allowed to show exam papers to another student or view another student's exam papers while working on an exam. - You are not allowed to debug your fellow student's code there is ample teaching assistant support, and they can help debug code.
+This will be discussed in more detail once we start getting into writing (and debugging) Java programs. - You may not use another students 'clicker' during lecture (we will be discussing clickers shortly).

-Any honor violation will be referred to the honor committee, and will result in an immediate failure for the course, regardless of the outcome of the honor trial or your other grades.
+Any honor violation or cheating will be referred to the honor committee, and will result in an immediate failure for the course, regardless of the outcome of the honor trial or your other grades.
 No exceptions!